Wilkes-Barre in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • War, French and Indian.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical month for this entry is April 1796.

 Location.
 41° 14.695′ N, 75° 53.4′ W. Marker is in Wilkes-Barre, Pennsylvania, in Luzerne County.
-Marker is on South River Street near South Street, on the right when traveling south.
+It is on South River Street near South Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Wilkes Barre PA 18702, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lyman H. Howe (here, next to this marker); George Catlin (here, next to this marker); Fred Morgan Kirby (a few steps from this marker); Chase Hall (within shouting distance of this marker); The Sullivan Expedition against the Iroquois Indians (within shouting distance of this marker); Franz Kline (1910 - 1962) (within shouting distance of this marker); Kirby Hall (within shouting distance of this marker); Dorothy Dickson Darte Center (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Lyman H. Howe (here, next to this marker); George Catlin (here, next to this marker); Fred Morgan Kirby (a few steps from this marker); Chase Hall (within shouting distance of this marker); The Sullivan Expedition against the Iroquois Indians (within shouting distance of this marker); Franz Kline (1910 - 1962) (within shouting distance of this marker); Kirby Hall (within shouting distance of this marker); Dorothy Dickson Darte Center (within shouting distance of this marker).
 Touch for a list and map of all markers in Wilkes-Barre.

 Related marker.
 Click here for another marker that is related to this marker.